Counselling services

 Get the Help You Need to Recover After Abuse

-We’re so proud that you’ve decided to begin the self-care and healing process.
+We’re so proud you’ve decided to begin the self-care and healing process.
 Now it’s time to take the next step towards getting the support you need to overcome your trauma.

 Get in touch with us today to book your first abuse recovery therapy session.

-Book an Appointment for Abuse Counselling
+Book An Appointment For Abuse Therapy

 Our Abuse Counselling is led by highly-trained registered psychologists from our office in Calgary, Alberta.